Southview School Curriculum

 - Creative Development

 In each of these areas Students experience a range of appropriate activities thoughtfully planned and designed to promote their independence and creative thinking.
 They practice these skills in the class, in other areas of the school and out in the community in real life situations.
 This provides students with real life opportunities to practice and transfer their skills and become more self-confident and independent.
 The Enterprise and work related skills area focuses on a different skills set which gives students an insight into different vocational areas.
-Running a College Café, setting up a Christmas Catalogue and organising Fundraising activities have all been important activities to promote a more adult environment and way of learning giving students and insight to work and activities they would like to pursue beyond Southview.
+Running a College Café, setting up a Christmas Catalogue and organising Fundraising activities have all been important activities to promote a more adult environment and way of learning and giving students an insight to work and activities they would like to pursue beyond Southview.
 The introduction of Route options has allowed students to trial new pathways which may interest them and to gain internal certification at different levels.
 Running alongside the College Curriculum is the essential element of developing relationships and social skills.
-Students continue to have access to examinations where appropriate.
 College provides social occasions such as a Prom and residential trip to promote and embed these skills in a safe and measured environment.

 The teaching of reading across the school;